NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Investigating the spread of measles in Arizona and disease surveillance of flu transmission

+**Date:** April 12, 2024

+The talks this week are given by a pair of undergraduate students, Alexander Nez and Avery Drennan.
+They are working on an interdisciplinary project under Dr. Ye Chen that involves two related projects.
+Here are their official titles and abstracts.

+#### Measles Meta-population Model Dynamics: Developing Realistic Movement Models to Assess Measles Spatial Spread Potential

+**Speaker:** Alexander Nez  (NAU)

+**Abstract:** This study develops a stochastic compartmental model to understand measles transmission dynamics among individuals aged 0 to 18 years, utilizing 2019 Census data.
+The population was divided into seven compartments: Susceptible (S), Exposed (E), Infected (I), Recovered (R), First Vaccine-Prone (V$_{P1}$), First Vaccine-Responsive (V$_{R1}$), and Second Vaccine (V$_2$).
+We assess the impact of gravity and school commuter movement models on disease spread within the population.
+The gravity model, influenced by gravity weight $\phi$, predicts movement between census block groups.
+Conversely, the school commuter matrix, structured around student populations in census block groups and school enrollment data in Maricopa County, uses a Voronoi diagram to create an $n \times n$ commuter matrix.
+Incorporating school vaccine data, we identify areas of susceptibility, improving our understanding of at-risk populations.
+To model measles spread, we use a tau-leaping algorithm that divides the day into parts: 1/3 for school, 1/2 for post-school movement and interaction, and the remaining time at home.
+This method provides insight into how susceptible individuals, exposed in various locations, can spread the virus within their census block group upon returning home.
+Our modeling captures the dynamics of disease transmission, offering insights into its trajectory and behavior.

+#### Integrative Forecasting of Flue Transmission: Merging Statistical Regression and Compartmental Models Through Advanced Particle Filtering

+**Speaker:** Avery Drennan (NAU)

+**Abstract:** Disease surveillance is essential for proactive public health measures, due to its crucial role in making health decisions to respond to evolving disease propagation.
+In this study, we develop a new forecasting framework that integrates the strengths of two disease modeling approaches, changepoint regression model and compartmental model, to capture both local trend changes and long-term persistent trends in disease transmission dynamics.
+For this, we first revise the particle filter algorithm to infer the time-dependent nonstationary transmission rates.
+To avoid sample degeneracy and impoverishment caused by numerical round-off of the likelihood, our revised particle filter algorithm incorporates a new weight computation and a resampling scheme, simultaneously estimating both time-dependent and static parameters for flu hospitalization data.
+We then use a penalized likelihood approach to detect multiple changepoints in the inferred time-dependent transmission rates, using a detection technique based on a genetic algorithm to optimize changepoint estimation.
+With the estimated number of changepoints and their associated time location estimates, we compute local trend changes in the transmission rates.
+Finally, we reincorporate the forecasted changepoint transmission rates into the SIR model, resulting in enhanced precision in our prediction for flu progression.

+There will be no faculty guest this week. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS24-04-12.pdf)]

+**Speakers:** Misha Baltushkin (NAU)

+**Abstract:** We will define and play around with some simple neural networks.
+We will investigate the structure of a neural network, talk about the forward propagation process and discuss the "learning process" (back-propagation) that a network undergoes.
+We will cover some examples of activation functions and explore what they are used for.
+In the other half of the talk we will discuss the foundation of a transformer model and briefly discuss how it works and why it is so powerful.

+There will be no faculty guest this week. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS24-04-05.pdf)]

 ### Intro to neural networks and mathematical foundation of Generative Pre-trained Transformer (GPT)

 **Date:** April 5, 2024